Partnering with clients to create lives they love through individual therapy, couples counseling, Discernment Counseling, and divorce services.

-I provide various types of therapy for adults (age 18 and up): Individual Therapy, Couples Counseling, and several Relationship Resolution & Dissolution services.
 Read on to learn about my specialties and how I approach our work.
-And then, when you're ready, come in and tell me about you.
+When you're ready, come in and tell me about you.

-People who see me for individual therapy come for a variety of reasons: depression, bipolar disorder, anxiety, grief and loss, AD/HD, personality issues, self-esteem/self-concept problems, relationship concerns, sex and gender issues, support and guidance with parenting children from toddlerhood to adulthood, fertility/pregnancy/post-partum issues, trauma, stress management/work-life balance, increasing baseline happiness, and growth work.
-I do not see clients for substance abuse or eating disorder treatment as those issues require expertise I do not have.
+People who see me for individual therapy come for a variety of reasons: depression, bipolar disorder, anxiety, grief and loss, ADHD, personality issues, self-esteem/self-concept problems, relationship concerns, sex and gender issues, support and guidance with parenting children from toddlerhood to adulthood, fertility/pregnancy/post-partum issues, trauma, stress management/work-life balance, increasing baseline happiness, and growth work.
+I do not see clients for addiction or eating disorder treatment as those issues require expertise I do not have.

-Relationships are challenging, and for many they've become even more so during the coronavirus pandemic.
-Whether a couple is being forced together or apart, with or without kids, it can take its toll on a relationship.
 I am intrigued by the dynamic connection that exists within a couple, the problems couples often face, and a couple’s resilience.
 As a neutral party I create a safe space in session for people to be their vulnerable, authentic selves.
 I strive to get to know all three clients well (each person and the relationship) while helping the couple make change starting Day 1.
-My overall goal is to teach a couple how to always be on the team: have effective conflict without fighting, "play" together more, and enjoy deeper intimacy.
+My overall goal is to teach a couple how to always be on the team: have effective conflict without fighting, enjoy each other more, and experience deeper intimacy.
 Together, we explore the relationship's strengths and areas for work.
 Through meaningful sessions and purposeful home assignments couples learn how to cultivate better understanding and appreciation for each other, develop insights and skills to build individual and joint resilience so it's easier to stay on the team during conflict, and strengthen a sense of connectedness and friendship so there is a strong positive foundation for when things get hard.
-In each session we focus not just on content (the what) but on process (the how), allowing people to apply what they've learned to anything that comes up at home.
+Each session touches not just on content (the what) but on process (the how), allowing clients to apply what they've learned to anything that comes up at home.

 I work with couples of any age, stage, culture, background, orientation, sex, and gender.
 I am trained through Level 2 in the Gottman Method and use that approach to strengthen conflict management and communication skills; enhance various types of intimacy; increase respect, admiration, and acceptance; create shared meaning and a shared life vision; deal with mental health issues in the context of the relationship; and heal from infidelity and other crises.
 I work with couples navigating transitions in life such as the birth of a child, career changes, moving, family crises, remarrying and blending families, launching a child, retirement, and unilateral self-discovery that can sometimes throw a relationship off course.

-The changes families have been put through during the coronavirus pandemic are intense: forced together or apart, homeschooling the kids, remote working together or perhaps not working at all... under already difficult circumstances it might be more than a marriage can take - without some help.
 I was moved to specialize in separation and divorce by my desire to decrease the potential for a negative outcome for the children involved.
 Divorce doesn’t have to be a devastating event in a child’s life.
 Studies show that the two factors contributing most to a positive outcome for children in divorce is low parental conflict and a strong, healthy attachment to each parent.
 As a neutral divorce professional I help parents anywhere on the continuum from amicable to high-conflict navigate this often difficult period.
-For several years I worked as a Parent Coordinator for NC Family Courts and saw first-hand the damage chronic conflict can do to family members, particularly the children.
-I am on the board of directors for the Center for Cooperative Parenting, an organization that trains professionals serving families in the process of separating, divorcing, or co-parenting.
+For several years I worked as a Parenting Coordinator for NC Family Courts and saw first-hand the damage chronic conflict can do to family members, particularly the children.
+I have served on the board of directors for the Center for Cooperative Parenting, an organization that trains professionals serving families in the process of separating, divorcing, and co-parenting.